dosco/graphjin/docs/guide.md

 # debug, info, warn, error, fatal, panic
 log_level: "debug"

-# Disable this in development to get a list of
+# When production mode is 'true' only queries
-# queries used.
-When enabled super graph
+# from the allow list are permitted.
-# will only allow queries from this list
+# When it's 'false' all queries are saved to the
-# List saved to ./config/allow.list
+# the allow list in ./config/allow.list
-use_allow_list: false
+production: false

 # Throw a 401 on auth failure for queries that need auth
 auth_fail_block: false